 - Developing self-awareness of the thoughts that dictate our actions

-Izadi’s background is as a psychologist specialising in substance misuse.
+Izadi’s background is as a Behavioural Change Specialist specialising in substance misuse.
 Although many of the examples are based on drug and alcohol addiction, The Kindness Method™ is effective in treating all forms of compulsive behaviour.
 Indeed, Izadi herself used it to lose 8 stone in weight and provides a frank account of the effort involved.
 As the subtitle indicates, this isn’t about transformation, the aim is to change habits for good.
 Izadi explains that first you need “tangible memory aids to remind you of what you’re capable of and how important it is for you to change”.

 Most of these aids are mindmaps, visual representations of a single concept.
 We can quickly refer to them in moments of despond and get a compelling reminder of what’s involved in striving for this goal.
 The exercises include drawing mindmaps on themes such as: What I’m Proud Of, What Hasn’t Worked, What’s the Harm?, and What Will Test Me?
 For example, keeping a What’s the Harm? mindmap wrapped around your credit card might nudge you into spending less on gadgets.
 Note, though, that you’re not necessarily trying to stop buying gadgets altogether, as an abrupt withdrawal can make us feel punished and resentful.
 After all, this current habit – even though it’s an unwelcome one – is serving a need that won’t just disappear.
 If you need a reward, perhaps you could buy a cheaper treat or identify another activity that creates the same emotional response.